Prince Albert National Park

 Fishing in Prince Albert National Park

 Everyone fishing in PA National Park requires a valid Prince Albert National Park fishing permit.
-If you are under 16 years old you can either purchase a permit or accompany another permit holder who is 16 or older (If you don't purchase your own permit then the fish in your possession will count toward the permit holder's limit).
+If you are under 16 years old, you can either purchase a permit or accompany another permit holder who is 16 or older (If you don't purchase your own permit then the fish in your possession will count toward the permit holder's limit).

 Prince Albert National Park fishing permits can be purchased at the Visitor Centre, entry gates, campground kiosks, and the marinas.